 It’s not easy to do

-Many small businesses say defining their ideal customer is one of the things that they really struggle with.
+Many small businesses say defining their ideal client is one of the things that they really struggle with.
 I cannot emphasise enough that you should not do any marketing without first knowing who it is you want to market too.

 Focus on what you are passionate about in your business